 Greetings!
 I’m Jacinta Delhaize.
 I’m an astronomer (or astrophysicist, whichever you prefer!)
 My expertise is in observational radio astronomy.
 My research focuses on the study of galaxy evolution.
 I try to understand why and how galaxies have changed over the history of the Universe.

-I am also the co-producer and co-host of a podcast called The Cosmic Savannah.
+I am also a producer and host of a podcast called The Cosmic Savannah.
 It’s a fortnightly podcast about the awesome telescopes and astronomy research coming out of the African continent.
 No astronomy knowledge needed to listen.
 Check it out!

 I completed my PhD in radio astronomy at the International Centre for Radio Astronomy Research, University of Western Australia, and part-time at the University of Oxford.
 Prior to that I completed a Bachelor of Science with a physics major at the University of Western Australia.

 The data I analyse mostly comes from large radio telescopes.
 At the moment I use data from MeerKAT.
 MeerKAT is one of the world’s most powerful radio telescopes and is located in the Karoo region of South Africa.
 I work with two major survey teams called LADUMA and MIGHTEE.